fluxcd/flux2/docs/roadmap/index.md

 Tasks

-- Review the git source and kustomize APIs
 - ~~Design the events API~~
-- Implement events in source and kustomize controllers
+- ~~Implement events in source and kustomize controllers~~
-- Implement Prometheus metrics in source and kustomize controllers
-- Make the kustomize-controller apply/gc events on-par with Flux v1 apply events
+- ~~Make the kustomize-controller apply/gc events on-par with Flux v1 apply events~~
 - ~~Design the notifications and events filtering API~~
 - ~~Implement a notification controller for Slack, MS Teams, Discord, Rocket~~
+- Implement Prometheus metrics in source and kustomize controllers
+- Review the git source and kustomize APIs
 - Implement the migration command in tk
 - Create a migration guide for `flux.yaml` kustomize users